About the West Chester BID

-The West Chester BID currently has the following committees and programs in place for 2015.
-All meetings occur at the BID office, 119 N High, at 8am, and are open to the public.
+The West Chester BID has the following Board and committee meetings in place for 2020.
+All meetings occur at the BID office, 137 N High, at 8:00am, and are open to the public.

 Activities: Borough Liaison; downtown clean-up & beautification program; Facade Improvement Program; Downtown Design Guidelines; historic preservation advocacy.

 Meets 3rd Thursday of the month; 8:00 am.

-Activities: Destination Downtown Campaign; Downtown directories; downtown informational kiosks; downtown positioning brochure; advertising in the area's visitor guides; website design/development; public relations; FAM tours; attracting bus tours.
+Activities: Destination Downtown Campaign; Downtown directories; downtown informational kiosks; downtown positioning brochure; advertising in the area's visitor guides; website design/development; public relations; FAM tours; attracting bus tours, Brandywine Traveler.

 Meets 1st Tuesday of the month; 8:00 am.

-Activities: Retail Enhancement & Expansion Program; website property listing program; Downtown Retail Plane; Hotels attraction; small business information service; property directory; prospect directory.
+Activities: Retail Enhancement & Expansion Program; website property listing program; Downtown Retail Plan; Hotels attraction; small business information service; property directory; prospect directory.

 Mark Yoder; Greater West Chester Chamber of Commerce; term expires end of 2023.

 * * *